-highSCORE Festival 10th edition, Pavia (Italy) / 5-17 August 2019
+11th edition, Pavia (Italy) / 10-22 August 2020

 Founded in 2010 and set every summer in historical Pavia (Northern Italy), highSCORE Festival is an invaluable venue for emerging composers wanting to produce and promote their work, inspire audiences with their music, secure future commissions and job opportunities, and join other musicians to create a vibrant artistic community.
 Musicians work closely with a renowned faculty, talented visiting artists and special guests from around the world for two intense weeks of masterclasses, lectures, workshops and concerts.
-It offers composers a choice of two programs of study – an intense Full Composition Program and a Light Composition Program – along with several concerts and recreational events to enjoy the beauty of northern Italy.
+The Festival offers composers a choice between two programs of study – an intense Full Composition Program and a Light Composition Program – along with several concerts and recreational events to enjoy the beauty of Northern Italy.
 Performances during the festival are presented at cultural and historical sites throughout Pavia.